 Founded and owned by 10cc, Joy Division recorded their remarkable debut album, Unknown Pleasures, here.

-The prototype for the now ubiquitous “designer” bar, Dry opened in 1989 and was owned by New Order.
+The prototype for the now ubiquitous “designer” bar, currently closed, opened in 1989.
+It was owned by New Order.
 Here an irate Shaun Ryder fired a gun at the wall, as documented in the film 24 Hour Party People.
-The bullet hole still can be seen today.

 John Cooper Clarke’s Beasley Street